 The cost of the vehicle is expensed pursuant to Section 179 of the Internal Revenue Code[which by definition requires 50% or greater of business use]

-If the vehicle has a gross weight of 10000 pounds (regardless of license plate type); or
+If the vehicle has a gross weight of more than 10,000 pounds (regardless of license plate type); or

 The vehicle is registered in a business name; Partnership; Corporation; or LLC (Limited Liability Company); or